openshift/sippy/DEVELOPMENT.md

     --redis-url="redis://192.168.1.215:6379"
 ```

+When providing BigQuery credentials, your service account needs access to the project and datasets that are being used.
+The defaults are visible in `--help`.
+For component readiness, you need to have access to the storage API as well
+with the permission `bigquery.readsessions.create`.

 ## Launch Sippy Web UI

 If you are developing on the front-end, you may start a development server which will update automatically when you edit